ramy-94/Nutzung-privacy/privacy-policy.md

 ## Cookies

-the App dont Where necessary, this "Doci App" uses cookies to store information about a visitor’s preferences and history in order to better serve the  "user"  and/or present the or "user" with customized content.
+the App dont Where necessary, this "App" uses cookies to store information about a visitor’s preferences and history in order to better serve the  "user"  and/or present the or "user" with customized content.

 ## Advertisement and Other Third Parties